werpu/mona-dish/docs/Messaging.md

 }
 ```
 Note, the standard broker works over dom mechanisms.
-However a secondary broker has been provided which
+However, a secondary broker has been provided which
 allows the same over export class BroadcastChannel api.
 The BroadcastChannelBroker!